LauraNolan/marti-services/taxii_service/README.md

 # STIX Expansion
 ---
-Tightened up the way STIX messages were formed and added the following:
+Tightened up the way STIX messages were formed and added the following information to each message.

     * Comments
     * TLP (Proper STIX Usage)